AndieWill510/tinydoor/Options/046-normal-is-not-okay.md

 I am not able to blend in anymore.

-Maybe I never was.
+Maybe I never could.

-I am a trans woman in 2026 America.
+I am a trans woman in 2026 United States of America.

 I have been a girl.